 [ ].7 The Company shall review the updates provided by the User under paragraph [ ].6 in accordance with the requirements of Schedule 2 of Appendix G and notify The User within [5] business days of receipt of the outcome of the review.
 Should this notification from The Company confirm acceptance or not be provided, the update from the User will be deemed approved and form part of the Bilateral Connection Agreement.
 Should the update from the User not meet the requirements of Schedule 2 of Appendix G, The Company shall confirm this via the notification to The User.

 [ ].
-8 Should The Company provide a notification to the User under paragraph [ ].7 that the requirements of Schedule 2 of Appendix G have not being met, The Company and the User shall meet within [5] business days to discuss resolution.
+8 Should The Company provide a notification to the User under paragraph [ ].7 that the requirements of Schedule 2 of Appendix G have not being met, The Company and the User shall meet within [5] Business Days to discuss resolution.
 Should no resolution be agreed between The Company and the User (both acting reasonably), the update will not be incorporated into the Bilateral Connection Agreement until an agreement is reached or the Dispute Resolution Procedure is concluded.

 [ ].9 The Company shall be entitled to revise Appendix G Schedule 1 as provided for in the Transmission Impact Assessment Process